Get the Recipe

-A quick note on shopping: For the crispest, fluffiest fries, select large russet potatoes that feel firm to the touch without any surface discoloration.
-Store potatoes in a cool, dark, well-ventilated space (I keep mine in a bamboo steamer).
+For the crispest, fluffiest fries, select large russet potatoes that feel firm to the touch, with no surface discoloration.
+Store the potatoes in a cool, dark, well-ventilated space.

 If you're the type who prefers creamier fries, Yukon Golds are your best bet.
 Don't expect them to crisp up quite as well, though.

 There are a few ways to cut potatoes for French fries.
 The first step is to peel the potatoes.
 Use whatever peeler you like, but we’re big believers in Y-peelers with carbon steel blades—once you get used to their action, you’ll never want to use another type again.
 They’re sharp, easy to control, and fast.